CNR-INM | Consiglio Nazionale delle Ricerche | Istituto di Ingegneria del Mare

 AddressVia di Vallerano 139, 00128 Rome, Italy

-Research profilesGoogle Scholar | Scopus | ORCID | ResearcherID | ResearchGate | Publons | CNR People
+Research profilesGoogle Scholar | Scopus | ORCID | ResearcherID | ResearchGate |

 Short biography

-Starting from 2011 he was involved in two EU funded projects, FP7-SMAES and H2020-SARAH, both aimed at investigating hydrodynamic and fluid-structural interaction phenomena taking place during the aircraft emergency landing on water (ditching).
+From 2011 he was involved in two EU-funded projects, FP7-SMAES and H2020-SARAH, both aimed at investigating hydrodynamic and fluid-structural interaction phenomena during the aircraft emergency landing on water (ditching).
 Within the two projects, the High-Speed Ditching Facility was designed and built.
-Since February 2018 he is in charge of Facilities and Labs at CNR-INM HQ.
+From January 2023 is Coordinator of the EU-funded project HE-RETROFIT55 that aims to develop solutions to reduce the GHG emissions through retrofitting of existing ships.

 Research interests